IgniteUI/help-topics/topics/01_General-and-Getting-Started/16_HistoryJS_Integration_with_IgniteUI_controls.md

 Then the current page state can be added to the history stack, replaced or restored from there and it is available, when navigating through the browser history.

 Ignite UI controls can be fully integrated with history.js – a popular framework for browser history support.
 When we want to save the state of IgniteUI control, we use its client-side event API.
-Those events carry the current state of the IgniteUI control - a state we can use the push to browser stack.
+Those events carry the current state of the IgniteUI control - a state we can use the push it to the browser history stack.
 Follow the next paragraph for more information of how to integrate igGrid with the HistotyJS framework.

-The following are the browser History and HistoryJS API methods that are needed to enable that functionlaity for the IgniteUI controls.
+The following are the browser History and HistoryJS API methods that are needed to enable that functionality for the IgniteUI controls.
 Follow that [topic](https://developer.mozilla.org/en-US/docs/Web/API/History_API), for detailed information about the full browser History API and [HistoryJS](https://github.com/browserstate/history.js/) framework overview in GitHub.

  - pushState() - add an entry to the history stack.